 When you add the cost of materials plus the installation and warranty costs, it will bring your total average base cost to about $7.50 per square foot or $750 per square for a steel shingles roof installed on a simple gable roof.

 Note that the cost could go up to as much as $12.00 per square foot or $1,200 per square for a more complex roof structure.

-For aluminum shingles, which is a step up from steel, your total average base cost would be about $8.00 to $10.00 per square foot or $800 to $1,000 per square of aluminum shingles installed.
+For aluminum shingles, which is a step up from steel, your total average installation cost would be about $8.00 to $10.00 per square foot or $800 to $1,000 per square of aluminum shingles installed.